petrKantek/General-Algorithms-of-Neural-Networks/README.md

 # General-Algorithms-of-Neural-Networks
-Implementation of general algorithms from the field of artificial neural networks
+This repository contains Python implementations of general algorithms from the field of artificial neural networks.
+Its purpose is solely for me to exercise coding in the neural networks domain.